lupyuen/pinephone-nuttx/README.md

 The output is slightly garbled, the UART Driver needs fixing.

-NuttX Shell won't work until we implement UART Input in the UART Driver.

 # Interrupt Controller

 Let's talk about the __Arm Generic Interrupt Controller (GIC)__ for PinePhone...